Temple relic in Son Vi.

 Ancient Lu Tree - Witness of history

 Mr. Bui Ngoc Que - Member of the Vietnam Historical Science Association, a native of Son Vi land said: “The five ancient Lu trees at Mieu Phuong all have the appearance of thousands of years old.
-It is not known exactly when the trees were born, but the elders over 100 years old in the village all confirmed that since they were born and grew up, they have seen the five Lu trees grow so tall, majestically located on the sacred land.
-The Lu fruit has the shape and taste of a long fruit, when ripe it is yellow and sour, so when we were boys, we often climbed the trees to catch birds and pick the fruit”.
+It is not known exactly when the trees were born, but the elders over 100 years old in the village all confirmed that since they were born and grew up, they have seen five Lu trees that tall, majestically located on the sacred land.
+The Lu fruit has the shape and taste of a long fruit, when ripe it is yellow and sour, so when we were boys, we often climbed trees to catch birds and pick fruit”.

-Scene of the ceremony at Phuong Temple (Photo provided by Mr. Bui Ngoc Que).
+Ceremony scene at Phuong Temple (Photo provided by Mr. Bui Ngoc Que).

 The small ancient temple is located under the Lu trees.